 Looking to plan the perfect golf trip to Central Michigan?
 Planning a buddies trip or a romantic golf getaway can be a full time job not to mention pressure filled to deliver a memorable experience.
-Below is an interview with JD Copus, Sales Coordinator at Pleasant Area Convention & Visitors Bureau who shares some insider information about golfing and traveling to Central Michigan, must play courses, a sample itinerary and where you can go for more planning tools.
+Below is an interview with JD Copus, Sales Coordinator at Mt.
+Pleasant Area Convention & Visitors Bureau who shares some insider information about golfing and traveling to Central Michigan, must play courses, a sample itinerary and where you can go for more planning tools.

 Give our readers an overview of your destination and why they should consider it for their next golf trip?

 Whether you're looking for championship layouts and challenges or a relaxing weekend of oasis golf, the Central Michigan area has it all.
 Spend your days enjoying rolling links and wooded fairways, while spending your nights exploring the Mt.
 Pleasant dining, shopping and nightlife, or experience the world-class entertainment and gaming at the Soaring Eagle Casino.